citp/privacy-policy-historical/d/de/dea/dealsonwheels.com.md

 **IV.
 User choices in receiving and distribution of information**

   * DealsOnWheels.com Email Lists
 Dealer members receive monthly emails informing them of special promotions and advertising tips.
 Dealers wishing not to receive the mailer can send a request via email to be removed from the mailing list.
 Private party members automatically receive an email to confirm their placement on our site and to give them the necessary information to edit and delete their classified ads.
 Private parties also receive notification of ad renewal opportunities.
-Trader Publishing Company reserves the right to include third party advertisements that provide additional services to members in the confirmation emails.
+Cox Auto Trader, Inc. reserves the right to include third party advertisements that provide additional services to members in the confirmation emails.
   * Third Party Distribution
 Private party members may receive information directly from third parties that have related services.
 Private parties that do not wish to receive the third party information can opt-out of the service at the time they place an ad with DealsOnWheels.com.
 Third parties receive only the needed personal information in order to effectively target members' needs and interests.
-Third parties have non-exclusive, limited use of the information provided by Trader Publishing Company.
-Any right of the third party to distribute, transfer, transmit, or re-sell Trader Publishing Company's information is prohibited.
+Third parties have non-exclusive, limited use of the information provided by Cox Auto Trader, Inc. Any right of the third party to distribute, transfer, transmit, or re-sell Cox Auto Trader, Inc.'s information is prohibited.
 back to the top